 Congratulations.
 I know this can be overwhelming for a first-timer.
-Policy papers, rulebooks, orientation sessions, travel, finding an apartment, wrapping up campaign paperwork & finances, etc. Here in Canada, we just had an election, and almost 200 out of 338 Members of Parliament elected are first-timers (you may be one of them).
+Policy papers, rulebooks, orientation sessions, travel, finding an apartment, wrapping up campaign paperwork & finances, etc.

 So, worrying about the media is probably the least of your concerns — after all, you’ve been elected.
 Job is done, right?
 You can exhale now.
 Wrong!
 You’re just getting started and the next few months are crucial.
 So, strap in.

 You see, getting elected involved you dealing with local media.
 Now you have to deal with them, as well as with National, Provincial or State media in the capitol — people who cover politics full time (including bloggers who can be very influential).
 They are typically more experienced and have seen, heard and written it all.
-And, I will tell you right now that first impressions with the political media are lasting impressions.
+And, I will tell you right now that first impressions of the political media are lasting impressions.
 So, you’ve been warned.

 So, I know you’re busy — let’s cut to the chase.